 The service costs $100 a year, but you can sign up for a free 30-day trial and still get access to Prime Day deals.
 If you are a student with a valid school email address, you can get a six-month free trial.

 Keeping up with the many deals can be daunting, especially when some sell out so quickly.
-Keep an eye on our coverage, as we will be curating a list of the best tech-related deals throughout the day.
+Keep an eye on our deals page, as we will be curating a list of the best tech-related Prime day deals and details as they debut.